 - 1. Safe and effective trips and field surveys are organized and advertised annually through the Gifford Pinchot Stewards program. - 2.
 Field trips related to key conservation issues are organized for decision makers. - 3.
-Young Friends of the Forest expands to new schools in Portland, Vancouver, and other areas near Gifford Pinchot National Forest, with over 75 children reached in 2015, 100 in 2016, and 125 in 2017. - 4.
+Young Friends of the Forest expands to new schools in Portland, Vancouver, and other areas near Gifford Pinchot National Forest, with over 100 children reached in 2015, 150 in 2016, and 200 in 2017. - 4.
 Our efforts to get youth and adults outside in nature are well-publicized. - 5.
 Volunteers actively participate in Gifford Pinchot Stewards surveys and field trips, with a 25 percent increase in participation each year.

-Three-Year Strategy B: Build public awareness of conservation issues in Washington's South Cascades and engage local communities in our campaigns.
+Three-Year Strategy B: Build public awareness of conservation issues in Washington's South Cascades and engage local communities in Task Force campaigns.

-- 1. Membership outreach is increased by providing each member with 3-4 annual connections including event invites, branded materials, etc. - 2.
-Increase email action alert list each year. - 3.
-The Cascade Forest Conservancy website is redesigned with a new platform, messaging, and branding. - 4.
-Cascade Forest Conservancy hosts an annual banquet and auction, regular community happy hours, and at least 4 tabling events each year to recruit new members and engage the public. - 5.
-Develop a suite of quality, cost-effective printed outreach materials that engage and inform the public and decision makers.
+- 1. Increase paying members by 10 percent each year. - 2.
+Increase email action alert list to 6,500 in 2015, 6,700 in 2016, and 7,000 in 2017. - 3.
+The Gifford Pinchot Task Force website is redesigned with a new platform, messaging, and branding. - 4.
+Gifford Pinchot Task Force hosts an annual banquet and auction, regular community happy hours, and at least 5 tabling events each year to recruit new members and engage the public. - 5.
+Develop a suite of quality, cost-effective printed outreach materials that engage and inform the public and decision makers. - 6.
+Information is available online about unique places and natural areas to learn about and visit.

-- 6. Information is available online about unique places and natural areas to learn about and visit. - 7.
-Stories, experiences, photos, and videos of the places we protect are posted regularly on Cascade Forest Conservancy's website and social media outlets, along with ways to take action and volunteer on key issues.
+- 7. Stories, experiences, photos, and videos of the places we protect are posted regularly on Gifford Pinchot Task Force's website and social media outlets, along with ways to take action and volunteer on key issues. - 8.
+Consider promoting an annual photo contest.

-LONG-TERM GOAL V: The Cascade Forest Conservancy is a strong, effective, and diverse organization that can successfully achieve its goals.
+LONG-TERM GOAL V: The Gifford Pinchot Task Force is a strong, effective, and diverse organization that can successfully achieve its goals.

-Three-Year Strategy A: The Conservancy has strong organizational structures, policies and procedures in place.
+Three-Year Strategy A: The Task Force has strong organizational structures, policies and procedures in place.

 - 1. The Strategic Plan is reviewed annually with board and staff and updated, if necessary. - 2.
 Staff develop active work plans and timelines annually. - 3.
 An annual report is developed early each year. - 4.
 A financial audit is performed every odd-numbered year. - 5.
 Effective bylaws, staff handbook, and financial policies and procedures are practiced and kept up-to-date. - 6.
-The Conservancy has a reliable and effective database, website, and network of computers.
+The Task Force has a reliable and effective database, website, and network of computers.

-Three-Year Strategy B: The Conservancy has sufficient funds to achieve mission and goals.
+Three-Year Strategy B: The Task Force has sufficient funds to achieve mission and goals.

-- 1. Expand foundation giving annually. - 2.
-The Conservancy maintains a team of at least 3-4 effective canvassers fundraising doorto-door. - 3.
-Average monthly giving is maintained at current levels. - 4.
-A major donor program is developed. - 5.
-Implement a business partners program. - 6.
-Hold a successful banquet and auction each year. - 7.
-At least two to three house parties are organized each year to raise income and increase our membership.
+- 1. Expand foundation giving by at least 10 percent annually. - 2.
+The Task Force maintains a team of at least 3-4 effective canvassers fundraising door-todoor and with business partners. - 3.
+Average monthly giving is increased by more than 10 percent each year. - 4.
+A major donor program is developed, with 12 new donors in 2015, 20 in 2016, and 25 in 2017 (cumulative). - 5.
+Investigate developing a business partners program, with a goal of 6 supporting businesses in 2015, 12 in 2016, and 18 in 2017. - 6.
+The annual banquet and auction nets twice as much as expenses in 2015, and increases by 25% each year.

+7. At least two to three house parties are organized each year to raise income and increase our membership.

-Three-Year Strategy C: Cascade Forest Conservancy has a work environment and benefits that attract and retain amazing staff.
+Three-Year Strategy C: Gifford Pinchot Task Force has a work environment and benefits that attract and retain amazing staff.